Postgraduate Workshop 2019

 How to Apply

-There will be limited overnight accommodation available at Collingwood College, Durham University, on the 26th, 27th and 28th of March if needed, for £52 per night.
+There will be limited overnight accommodation available at one of the Durham University Colleges, on the 3rd, 4th and 5th of April if needed, for £52 per night.
 If you accept a place on the workshop, you will be provided with a link to book your own accommodation online.
 Unfortunately we are not able to assist with accommodation or travel costs for any of the participants.

 'The impact [of the workshop] has been phenomenal.
 I was losing sleep before but when I came back I got straight on to it and wrote reams and reams, so it was like opening a floodgate - it gave me the opportunity to move on as a writer.'
 (Doctoral Candidate in Education, Workshop 2)